-Factsheet: Summary Paper - Assesment of Potential BPA Emissions in Key Applications
+Factsheet: Summary Paper - Assessment of Potential BPA Emissions in Key Applications

 Document summarising the results of the assessment covering five key application sectors of epoxy resins in Europe.

-Factsheet: Epoxy in Marine Coatings – Assesment of Potential BPA Emissions
+Factsheet: Epoxy in Marine Coatings – Assessment of Potential BPA Emissions

 Research on the potential emissions of Bisphenol A (BPA) from manufacturing, using and dismissing epoxy resins in marine coatings.

-Factsheet: Epoxy in Automotive - Assesment of Potential BPA Emissions
+Factsheet: Epoxy in Automotive - Assessment of Potential BPA Emissions

 Research on the potential emissions of Bisphenol A (BPA) from manufacturing, using and dismissing epoxy resins in automotive coatings.

-Epoxy in Wind Energy Applications: Assesment of Potential BPA Emissions
+Epoxy in Wind Energy Applications: Assessment of Potential BPA Emissions

 Research on the potential emissions of Bisphenol A (BPA) from manufacturing, using and dismissing epoxy resins in wind energy applications.

-Epoxy in Water Pipes: Assesment of Potential BPA Emissions
+Epoxy in Water Pipes: Assessment of Potential BPA Emissions

 Research on the potential emissions of Bisphenol A (BPA) from manufacturing, using and dismissing epoxy resins in water pipes.

-Epoxy in Flooring: Assesment of Potential BPA Emissions
+Epoxy in Flooring: Assessment of Potential BPA Emissions

 Research on the potential emissions of Bisphenol A (BPA) from manufacturing, using and dismissing epoxy resins in flooring.